Frequently Asked Questions

 Is the 20mph speed limit in Torfaen being reviewed?

-There are no plans to change the default speed limit in Wales, but the new guidance could mean speed limits on some roads in Torfaen are adjusted.
+There are no plans to change the default speed limit in Wales, but new guidance issued to local authorities last year has meant more roads could be exempt.

 Will the council have to pay for any new speed limits to be introduced?